JkGemma/FOSUser_Demo/README.md

 ## Step 5 - User Entity
-If you need more information about the User Entity, make sure to read Step 3 of FOSUserBundle Symfony Doc below.
+If you need more information about the User Entity, make sure to read Step 3 of FOSUserBundle Symfony Doc below (see Credits & Sources).

 If you're persisting your users via the Doctrine ORM, then your `User` class should live in the `Entity` namespace of your bundle and look like this to start: